 Each year the School of Business awards scholarships to eligible, deserving applicants who we feel would benefit greatly from a Wake Forest education and contribute significantly to the intellectual and civic life of the campus.
 Award decisions are based on considerations including academic merit, financial need, and individual award criteria.

-Scholarship Deadline: All MA candidates who submit a complete application before the scholarship deadline will automatically be considered for scholarship awards.
+- All applications received by the scholarship deadline are automatically considered for general scholarship awards.

-The Paul D. Coverdell Fellows program at the Wake Forest School of Business offers Returned Peace Corps Volunteers (RPCVs) the chance to gain valuable hands-on business experience through our 10-month MA in Management program.
-The Coverdell Fellows program annually awards 50 percent tuition scholarships (valued at approximately $21,000) to two RPCVs of high merit, and will consider an additional full tuition scholarship for an RPCV of extraordinary merit.
-Consideration for other merit-based scholarships will be given to additional RPCV candidates based on the strength of their applications.
+The Paul D. Coverdell Fellows program at the Wake Forest School of Business offers Returned Peace Corps Volunteers (RPCVs) the chance to gain valuable business experience through our MA in Management program.
+The Coverdell Fellows program annually awards 50 percent tuition scholarships to two RPCVs of high merit, and will consider an additional full tuition scholarship for an RPCV of extraordinary merit.
+Consideration for other scholarships will be given to additional RPCV candidates based on the strength of their applications.